-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+To date, we are not aware of any reports of identity fraud or improper use of your information as a direct result of this incident.
+Out of an abundance of caution, we wanted to make you aware of the incident and suggest steps that you should take to protect yourself.
+This letter provides precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.

-For More Information
+For More Information.